VHRanger/Automation-FAQ/automation.md

-Automation is when we use technology to make a task that was previously done by a human redundant.

 For a few years now, there have been fears about automation's effect on the availability and quality of jobs to humans.
 From [Elon Musk][1] to [US presidential candidates][2], or [famous youtubers][3] there's serious concern that automation, especially with recent developments in AI, might cause long run unemployment at massive scales.

-This FAQ will explain the effects of automation, and debunk myths surrounding it.
-We'll also propose some policies you should support that the experts think can help.
+This article will explain the effects of automation, and debunk myths surrounding it.
+You will about learn about the economics of the labor force, and how they changed in the last 30 or so years.
+Finally, I'll propose some policies you should support to improve the world.

 Automation includes almost all technological progress since the first [industrial revolution][4].
-It's such a broad topic, we can hardly to talk about the economic effects of automating work without talking about the broader [economics of labor][5].

-There are multiple dimensions to automating work -- be skeptical of anyone trying to sell a simple "grand unified theory" of automation's effect on unemployment.
-Such a person is uninformed or trying to sell you something.
+It's such a broad and complex topic, we can barely talk about the economic effects of automating work without talking about the broader [economics of labor][5].
+Be skeptical of anyone trying to sell a simple "grand unified theory" of automation's effect on unemployment.
+Such a person is a crank or trying to sell you something.

 # Part 1: The Facts